 My research to date has focused on the art and architecture of modern Buddhism in India and their association with various nationalist movements.
 I have a parallel research interest in Hindi travel literature and its impact on framing Buddhism as a model for social, political, and religious reform.
-Building on the transnational histories imagined around modern Buddhism in India, my current research examines hope as an emotional register within colonial and postcolonial discourses and its expression in the art and architecture of the Non-Aligned Movement, new Futurisms, and international solidarities across the Global South.
+Building on the transnational histories imagined around modern Buddhism in India, my current research examines hope as an emotional register within colonial and postcolonial discourses and its expression in the art and architecture.

 "Black Buddhist," Global Raciality: Empire, Postcoloniality, and Decoloniality, eds.
 Paola Bacchetta and Sunaina Maira.
 (London: Routledge, 2019), 171-194.

 "New Materialism," Bloomsbury Handbook of Literary and Cultural Theory, ed.
 Jeffrey Di Leo (New York: Bloomsbury Publishing, 2018), 594-595.

 "A House for the Nation to Remember: A Correspondence of Emotions between Jawaharlal Nehru and G.D.
 Birla, 1948," Emotional Practices, Objects, and Changes: Essays on the History of Emotions in India, China, and Japan, edited by Barbara Schuler (Leiden: Brill, 2017), 33-56.

 The Object Emotions Dossier, symplokē 24.1 (2016): 155-275, co-edited with Marta Figlerowicz and Christopher P. Miller [available here].

 "Mandalas" Critical Sustainabilities.
 Keyword Entry [available here].

 "Ubran Pilgrimage," Room One Thousand, 3 (2015), co-edited with Lawrence Yang [available here].